ember-learn/deprecation-app/content/ember/v3/manager-capabilities-modifiers-3-13.md

 ---
-id: manager-capabilities.modifiers-3-13
+title: 3.13 Modifier Manager Capabilities
-title: "3.13 Modifier Manager Capabilities"
+until: 4.0.0
-until: '4.0.0'
+since: "3.26"
-since: '3.26'
+displayId: manager-capabilities.modifiers-3-13
 ---

 Any modifier managers using the `3.13` capabilities should update to the most recent modifier capabilities, currently `3.22`.
 In `3.22`, the major changes